plicease/App-clad/README.md

     Send the server code with the payload and feed into Perl on the remote end.
 This makes the total payload much larger, but it allows you to use clad with servers that do not have [App::clad](https://metacpan.org/pod/App::clad) installed.
-The remote end must have Perl 5.8.1 or better in the `PATH` and requires [JSON::PP](https://metacpan.org/pod/JSON::PP) (included as part of the Core as of Perl 5.14).
+The remote end must have Perl 5.6.1 or better in the `PATH`.

 - --max number